baoxianyuan/academic-page/content/project/YellowRiver/index.md

 The Yellow River Basin (YRB) has been influenced by more than 3,000 years of historical development and modern high-intensity economic activities; the spatial linkages between human activities and the resources and environment, and the region’s upper, middle, and lower reaches, are still changing.
 The river basin is ideal for studying human-water systems in environmental change.
 Therefore, it is informative to elucidate the mechanism of socio-hydrological system coupling in the YRB, providing fundamental inspiration for water sustainable management worldwide, and promoting the development of earth system science in China through integrated research in the basin.

+## TimeLine

+**2023**

+- I started learning social-hydrology.

+**2023**

+- I participated in a field trip on watershed planning and management.

+**2025**

+- I have received a grant from the **Postgraduate Innovation Project of Ningxia University**.

+- I published a review article: [Research status, challenges and prospects of the utilization of Yellow River sediment resources](/publication/bao2025).

 ## Acknowledgement

 This project is funded by: